Key Dates – 2018:

 - Engage in dialogue and practical problem-solving with mission-driven leaders

+In 2017, we teamed up with UM-Flint Outreach and Skypoint Ventures to help Ann Arbor and Flint students focus on economic development and entrepreneurship in the city of Flint, MI.
 In 2016, students tackled strategic and operational questions to help launch Detroit PAL‘s Kids At the Corner Campaign in partnership with the Old Tiger Stadium Conservancy, which involves the redevelopment of the historic field.
 The 2015 teams designed proposals for the redevelopment of Fisher Body Plant 21 in Detroit’s North End, infusing arts and culture, sustainability, community, and economic development.
 The 2014 partner was Detroit Future City (DFC), which is leading implementation of the DFC Strategic Framework, a comprehensive plan to achieve fiscal sustainability and improve quality of life for all Detroiters.
 That 2014 Challenge focused on strategies to improve transportation access for Detroit’s neighborhoods.

 Visit all of our past challenges or click some of the links below: